Citric1acid/GromacsPlugin/README.txt

 to your .mdp file, where Ex, Ey, Ez are the electric fields to add in that dimension in V/nm.

+Installation:
-This plugin needs to be added to gromacs source file folder before compiling.
+Download "main" branch for GROMACS 2023+, and "for_lower_versions" branch for GROMACS 2022.x-.
+Add this plugin to GROMACS source file folder before compiling.
 Run INSTALL to include this into the source code, and then compile gromacs.

 Thanks for your use!